vanessa-ayer/tryhackme-log/_posts/2025-10-12-what-is-networking.md

 Room: [What is Networking](https://tryhackme.com/room/whatisnetworking)
 Path: Pre-Security

-**Goal:** Understand how devices communicate across a network and the core components that make it work (nodes, packets, protocols, routers, IP addresses).
+**Goal:** Explore how computers, routers, and other devices communicate to form the networks we use every day.

 <h2>$ mission log <span class="cursor"></span></h2>